mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 ![EIC](EIC.png)

 ### Chromatographic resolving
 Peak overlapping, or co-elution, is a common problem in any chromatographic separation technique.
 In the case of LC-MS (especially untargeted _omics_ analysis), it is virtually impossible to obtain a full baseline separation for the hundreds (or thousands) of analytes eluted through the column.
-The split of partially-overlapping and shoulder peaks into indivual features is generally referred to as _chromatographic resolving_ and is one of the most crucial steps of data processing.
+The split of partially-overlapping and shoulder peaks into individual features is generally referred to as _chromatographic resolving_ and is one of the most crucial steps of data processing.
 TO FINISH.

 ### Missing values
 MISSING VALUE DEFINITION (see https://www.nature.com/articles/s41598-017-19120-0).